 A woman can conceive without ever having an orgasm.
 So-called female sexual dysfunctions rely on the idea that women should orgasm from intercourse, yet this belief is not supported by research.
 The only real evidence (if you can call it that) for women who enjoy sexual pleasure through intercourse comes from erotic fiction.
 The sexual bravado of a few individuals of both sexes adds to the confusion over how and when female orgasm is achieved (if a woman is responsive in the first place).
 Women are only thought to be dysfunctional because of a few bogus orgasm claims.

-One problem is that women are told that they should naturally feel sexual desire.
-They are told that they should automatically or biologically want or need intercourse just as much as a man does.
+The first misconception is that women have a sex drive.
+Women are told that they should be driven to want intercourse as much as a man is.
 This is incorrect.
 A woman does not have a sex drive.
+Women do not orgasm with a lover regardless of the stimulation a man provides.
 A couple needs to understand this.
-Telling a woman that she should naturally want sex and enjoy sex means that, when she doesn’t, the only conclusion is that she is abnormal or dysfunctional in some way.
+Telling a woman that she should naturally want sex, when she doesn’t, means that she can only conclude that she is abnormal or dysfunctional in some way.
 This causes embarrassment and silence.
-Since there is no apparent solution the couple is at a stalemate.

 To us men, sex is sex.
 We want it, let’s do it, we’re done.
 For many women it isn’t always that simple.
 You need to be in tune with her emotionally if you want to make her more receptive sexually.
 (Stephan Labossiere 2012)